Commonwealth: Poland–Lithuania

 Republic is still an alternative translation of the traditional name Rzeczpospolita of the Polish–Lithuanian Commonwealth.
 Wincenty Kadłubek (Vincent Kadlubo, 1160–1223) used for the first time the original Latin term res publica in the context of Poland in his "Chronicles of the Kings and Princes of Poland".
 The name was used officially for the confederal union formed by Poland and Lithuania (1569–1795).

 It is also often referred as "Nobles' Commonwealth" (1505–1795, i.e., before the union).
 In the contemporary political doctrine of the Polish–Lithuanian Commonwealth, "our state is a Republic (or Commonwealth) under the presidency of the King".
 The Commonwealth introduced a doctrine of religious tolerance called Warsaw Confederation, had its own parliament Sejm (although elections were restricted to nobility and elected kings, who were bound to certain contracts Pacta conventa from the beginning of the reign).

 "A commonwealth of good counsaile" was the title of the 1607 English translation of the work of Wawrzyniec Grzymała Goślicki "De optimo senatore" that presented to English readers many of the ideas present in the political system of the Polish–Lithuanian Commonwealth.

 Catalonia

-Between 1914 and 1925, Catalonia was an autonomous region of Spain.
-Its government during that time was given the title mancomunidad (Catalan: mancomunitat), which is translated into English as "commonwealth".
-The Commonwealth of Catalonia had limited powers and was formed as a federation of the four Catalan provinces.
-A number of Catalan-language institutions were created during its existence.
+Between 1914 and 1925, Catalonia functioned as an administrative union of its four provinces under the Mancomunitat de Catalunya, often translated into English as the “Commonwealth of Catalonia”.
+The institution possessed limited powers and coordinated regional infrastructure, education, and cultural policy as a federation of the provincial councils of Barcelona, Girona, Lleida, and Tarragona.
+During its existence, the Mancomunitat promoted the development of Catalan-language institutions, including libraries, research bodies, and technical education establishments.